 As there is significant uncertainty in the rate and timing of change, as well as the effect of any changes that may be experienced in the action area due to climate change, it is difficult to predict the impact of these changes on whales and sea turtles.
-Generally speaking, the American lobster fishery is expected to continue in the near and mid-term future in similar areas, at similar times, and with similar levels of effort, but there is no way to predict at this point in time whether the lobster resource and other environmental conditions will support a fishery that is similar to the proposed action in the long-term future or indefinitely.
-Since the distribution of effort in the fishery and the status of the resource can change over just a few years, we will primarily consider the effects of climate change over the next ten years.
-Longer-term effects of the fishery and climate change on ESA-listed species, whatever they may be, are much more difficult to pinpoint and extrapolate beyond ten years.
+The lobster fishery is expected to continue in the near and mid-term future in similar areas, at similar times, and with similar levels of effort, but there is no way to predict at this point in time whether the fishery resources and other environmental conditions will continue to support fisheries that are similar to the proposed action in the long-term future or indefinitely.
+Since the distribution of effort in the lobster fishery and the status of the resource can change over just a few years, we will primarily consider the effects of climate change on the listed species over the next ten years.
+Longer-term effects of the fishery and climate change on ESA-listed species, whatever they may be, are speculative and difficult to extrapolate beyond ten years.